imranhasan22/handbook_imran/javascript.md

 console.log(sum);
 ```
 `sum` will be `30`, don't need call the function
+# Lexical Scoping
+It determines how variable names are resolved in nested functions which is by their position within the source code, specifically where they are declared within the nested scopes (such as functions or blocks).
 # Thread
 ## Process
 A process is an independent program in execution with its own memory space